thpts/draft-peterson-dns-trust/draft-peterson-dns-trust.md

-Both DoH and DoT consider resolvers provided by the local network operator as a potential threat for both observing DNS queries, and also modifying the answers, for example rewriting `NXDOMAIN` responses to return a successful answer pointing at a .
+Both DoH and DoT consider resolvers provided by the local network operator as a potential threat for both observing DNS queries, and also modifying the answers, for example overwriting `NXDOMAIN` responses to return a successful answer directing the client to an endpoint to serve advertising.
+These threats may also use query information for statistics collection, and sell that data onto third parties, being a privacy concern for users.

 # Security Considerations

 DoH or DoT services may not be available via known IP address(s) and only via host names.
-Thus DNS clients may have to make requests to a Classic DNS server either provided by the local network advertised through DHCP ({{!RFC2131}},
+Thus DNS clients may have to make requests to a Classic DNS server either provided by the local network advertised through DHCP ({{RFC2131}},
-{{!RFC8145}}) or  IPv6 Router Advertisements ({{!RFC8106}}), or through manual
+{{RFC8145}}) or IPv6 Router Advertisements ({{RFC8106}}), or through manual
 configuration in order to bootstrap future queries with a DoH or DoT service.
 These DNS requests subsequently are sent un-encrypted and the validity of the answer provided may not be accurate.